 Each student must enroll for the full six-week session and may take three of the six courses offered during the program.
 A student may earn a total of six credits, transferable to most law schools.
 Students should check with the registrar’s office at their school to determine the transferability of grades and credits earned in this program.

 It is unlikely that participation in a summer program will accelerate graduation for a full-time student.
 The program is limited to about 50 students, which permits relatively intimate seminars in which students get a better opportunity to work and interact with each other and the faculty.
 Limiting the enrollment also allows the program to guarantee reasonably priced housing for all students.
-Last year, 45 attendees came from 21 American or Canadian law schools; about one-half of the students were from the four sponsoring American law schools.
+Last year, participants came from 11 different law schools, including the four sponsoring American law schools.

 For additional information, please contact Professor Monica Teixeira de Sousa, program director.